DTT2411/CI-Portfolio-Project-2/README.md

 #### JS

 ### Unfixed Bugs
-- All bugs found were resolved.
+- All identified bugs were reported and resolved.

 ### Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows: